ouya/docs/developer_support.md

  </tr>
 </table>

-* GameMaker [script](https://github.com/ouya/docs/blob/master/game-maker.md) has OUYA, MOJO, Xiaomi support for OE-Input and IAP.
+* [GameMaker](https://github.com/ouya/docs/blob/master/game-maker.md) has OUYA, MOJO, Xiaomi support for OE-Input and IAP.
 (Be sure to be on the beta channel to get the next beta update, hopefully by 3/27).

-* MonoGame [script](https://github.com/ouya/docs/blob/master/mono-game.md) has OUYA, MOJO, Xiaomi support for OE-Input and IAP.
+* [MonoGame](https://github.com/ouya/docs/blob/master/mono-game.md) has OUYA, MOJO, Xiaomi support for OE-Input and IAP.

 <a target=_blank href="https://www.youtube.com/watch?v=CQg_FleFezo&t=0m39s">(0:39)</a> - Bawb/Jared/Kellee/Tim: Weekend OUYA Games!